 Annual Intestinal Parasite Screening

 We recommend annual internal parasite screening for all cats.
-We test for hookworm, whipworm, roundworm, plus protozoa coccidia and giardia, which love to infect standing water in our wet weather (and which our routine dewormers don’t treat).
+We test for hookworm, whipworm, roundworm, plus protozoa coccidia and giardia, which commonly infect standing water in our wet weather (and which our routine dewormers don’t treat).
 When we also recommend annual deworming, we wait two weeks to have you submit a fecal sample for analysis, so we can ensure the effectiveness of deworming.
 Cats with heavy loads of internal parasites may test positive for hookworms, roundworms, or whipworms, even after receiving a broad-spectrum dewormer.
 Learn more about internal parasites in cats at PetsandParasites.org.

 Blood Pressure Screening

-Cats are at higher risk of hypertension, or high blood pressure.
+Cats are at high risk of hypertension, or high blood pressure.
 This condition can a primary problem, or be secondary to other illnesses, such as kidney disease or thyroid disease.
 Regardless of the cause, hypertension in cats can result in sudden blindness due to retinal detachment, so screening senior cats is a very important component of preventive care.

 Monthly Flea Prevention